PaulZaman/Conso/ReadMe.md

 exit;
 ```

 Now you have to create the connection to the database.
-To do so, you need to create a file named "connection.js" in the conso-back/database directory, that is already created.
+To do so, you need to create a folder called "database" in the conso-back directory, and add a file named "connection.js" in this conso-back/database directory.
 In this file, you need to write the following lines:

 ```javascript